Privacy policy

 • No automatic deletion

-Once the specified period has expired, the data is deleted once a month.
-This retention period applies to your data linked to cookies, user recognition and advertising IDs (e.g. DoubleClick domain cookies).
-Reporting results are based on aggregated data and are stored separately from user data.
-Aggregated data is a merging of individual data into a larger unit.
+Once the specified period has expired, the data will be deleted once a month.
+This retention period applies to your data linked to cookies, user recognition and advertising IDs (e.g. cookies from the DoubleClick domain).
+Report results are based on aggregated data and are stored independently of user data.
+Aggregated data is a fusion of individual data into a larger unit.

 How can I delete my data or prevent data storage?

 Under European Union data protection law, you have the right to access, update, delete or restrict your data.
-You can prevent Google Analytics from using your data by using the browser add-on to deactivate Google Analytics JavaScript (ga.js, analytics.js, dc.js).
-You can download and install the browser add-on at https://tools.google.com/dlpage/gaoptout?hl=de.
-Please note that this add-on only deactivates the collection of data by Google Analytics.
+Use the Google Analytics JavaScript Opt-out Browser Add-on (ga.js, analytics.js, dc.js) to prevent Google Analytics from using your data.
+You can download the browser add-on athttps://tools.google.com/dlpage/gaoptout?hl=dedownload and install.
+Please note that this add-on only deactivates data collection by Google Analytics.

 If you generally want to deactivate, delete or manage cookies (independently of Google Analytics), there are separate instructions for each browser: